SAP-samples/xsc-cap-migration/supportedFeatures.md

 - Updates .hdinamespace file with the proper configuration.

-- Rename the other SAP HANA database artifacts to SAP CAP CDS supported format.
+- Rename the other Hana database artifacts to SAP CAP CDS supported format.
 Specifically, entities should be converted to uppercase and any instances of “.”, “::” should be replaced with “_”.

 - Copy the UI/ web folder into SAP CAP Application.

 - Removes empty directories.

 - Removes full text index which is no longer supported in SAP HANA Cloud.

-- Creates skeleton file for calculation views.
+- A folder named 'unsupported_feature' has been created by the extension to contain file extensions that are not supported in SAP HANA Cloud.

 - Formatting the cds files is done with @sap/cds-lsp.